 Exploring the lines of visual and written narratives, studying concepts such as sense of place and cultural identity, his work has been widely published, and featured in a large number of international exhibitions.
 With selected works in the permanent archives of the National Library of Wales, National Museum of Wales, and The National Portrait Gallery, London.

-Lecturer and program director of BA Photography at Carmarthen School of Art, Huw Alden Davies continues to develop his teaching practice coinciding with his work as a documentary photographer, exhibiting artist, and bookmaker; pursuing a wide range of projects investigating visual concepts and theory through traditional and contemporary processes, while informing his discipline as professional and educator.
+As lecturer and program director of BA Photography at Carmarthen School of Art, Huw Alden Davies continues to develop his teaching practice coinciding with his work as a documentary photographer, exhibiting artist, and bookmaker; pursuing a wide range of projects investigating visual concepts and theory through traditional and contemporary processes, while informing his discipline as professional and educator.

 Many Voices One Nation.